yue/wey/README.md

 * [Yue](https://github.com/yue/yue)
 * [Yode](https://github.com/yue/yode)

-## Design principles

-* Native UI should be used as much as possible, HTML view should only be used for rendering messages.
-* The HTML page should be static for best performance, the usage of JavaScript in HTML page must be minimal.
-* Do not add external CSS or JavaScript libraries/frameworks to the HTML page, hande-write everything.
-* Be careful when adding dependencies, only use third party modules that are small and don't have tons of dependencies.

 ## Contributions

 Please limit the size of pull requests under 300 lines, otherwise it would be